jeanbaptisteb/ACT/README.md

 - adding support for tests of homogeneity and tests of fit
 - improving documentation
+- testing support for Python > 3.10.4
+- testing support for numpy > 1.22.0, scipy > 1.8.0, statsmodels > 0.13.2
 - making it available as a package on pypi
-- generating better formatted reports (heatmaps, etc.)
+- generating better formatted reports? (heatmaps, pdf, etc.)